“One option is not really an option”

 Essent.be

 I really like an A/B-test we did for Energy provider Essent (in Belgium).
-We added social sharing options besides their Call-to-Action: Save Now (bespaar nu).
-This highly increased sale for new visitors.
+We added social sharing options beside their Call-to-Action: Save Now (bespaar nu).
+This highly increased sales for new visitors.
 Interestingly though it decreased sales for returning visitors… My hypothesis here is that returning visitors are more goal-directed and more goal / conscious / top-down / system 2 –directed in their behavior.
-And then the distracting social sharing buttons work counter-effective…
+And than the distracting social sharing buttons work counter-effective…

 Belgium Essent.be site